marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

     (match_test "x & 2")
     (match_test "(x & 2) != 0")

-  .. index:: le and attributes

-  .. index:: leu and attributes

-  .. index:: lt and attributes

-  .. index:: gt and attributes

-  .. index:: gtu and attributes

-  .. index:: ge and attributes

-  .. index:: geu and attributes

-  .. index:: ne and attributes

-  .. index:: eq and attributes

-  .. index:: plus and attributes

-  .. index:: minus and attributes

-  .. index:: mult and attributes

-  .. index:: div and attributes

-  .. index:: mod and attributes

-  .. index:: abs and attributes

-  .. index:: neg and attributes

-  .. index:: ashift and attributes

-  .. index:: lshiftrt and attributes

-  .. index:: ashiftrt and attributes
+  .. index:: le and attributes, leu and attributes, lt and attributes, gt and attributes, gtu and attributes, ge and attributes, geu and attributes, ne and attributes, eq and attributes, plus and attributes, minus and attributes, mult and attributes, div and attributes, mod and attributes, abs and attributes, neg and attributes, ashift and attributes, lshiftrt and attributes, ashiftrt and attributes

 :samp:`(le {arith1} {arith2})` :samp:`(leu {arith1} {arith2})` :samp:`(lt {arith1} {arith2})` :samp:`(ltu {arith1} {arith2})` :samp:`(gt {arith1} {arith2})` :samp:`(gtu {arith1} {arith2})` :samp:`(ge {arith1} {arith2})` :samp:`(geu {arith1} {arith2})` :samp:`(ne {arith1} {arith2})` :samp:`(eq {arith1} {arith2})`
   These tests are true if the indicated comparison of the two arithmetic